flanderos/flanderos/README.md

 # 👋 Hello, im Anders

-I am a frontend developer with a strong interest in building fullstack web-applications
+I am a frontend developer with a strong interest in building fullstack web-applications. *Right now i am working on my own tool that makes it easier for webagencys to manage their websites from one platform!*

 ---